Skip to main content

 • The query builder

-• The top bar with state management buttons and buttons to apply or clear the filters on the planner's resources' grid
+• The top bar, with state management buttons and buttons to apply or clear the filters on the planner's resource grid

 The query builderโ€‹

-The query builder enables you to create complex and nested filters.
-There's a few elements that help you to achieve this.
+The query builder lets you create complex and nested filters.
+A few elements make this possible.

 Rulesโ€‹

-Rules are the core of a filter and consists of three elements:
+Rules are the core of a filter and consist of three elements:

 • The rule type

-The filter group is the property of the resource that will be filtered on.
-The rule is type is the type of operation (e.g. equals or does not contain) you want to execute, and the filter value is - as the name suggests - the value which will be filtered on.
+The filter group is the resource property you filter on.
+The rule type is the operation you want to run (for example, equals or does not contain).
+The filter value is the value you filter on.

 Here's an example: